googleapis/google-cloud-cpp/google/cloud/datamigration/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Database Migration API][cloud-service-docs], a service to Manage Cloud Database Migration Service resources on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Database Migration API][cloud-service-docs], a service to simplify migrations to Cloud SQL.

 This library is **experimental**.
 Its APIS are subject to change without notice.